 My children's teachers appreciated them!
 Also, if the new 41 cent stamps are available by the time you need them, these stamps are guaranteed to stay 41 cents forever!
 Pick up $5 or $10 (or somewhere in-between) worth of stamps; I bet most teachers would love those!

 Gift cards, even inexpensive ones are a hit.
 Please no nick-nacks or other dust collectors.
 Home baked or homemade food is great IF you know we enjoy something (I.E> if I am always watching my weight, don't give me cookies!).
-Maybe a homemade salad dressing or flavored tea or coffee.
-Fruit or other produce from your garden would be lovely, too, as are plants started from cuttings of your own, if teacher enjoys plants.

 The best I ever received was a heartfelt note from the special needs child I worked with that year.
 (I"m a school support worker) I still have it.
 Of course chocolates are lovely, and homemade jams and jellies are great too.
 If you truly do appreciate what someone does for you, or your child, then tell them.